How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 Reduced Carrying Costs

-Every day a property sits on the market costs money: mortgage payments, insurance, utilities, property taxes, maintenance.
-A property that sells 20 days faster due to professional photography saves the seller hundreds or thousands in carrying costs.
+Every day on market costs money.
+A property that sells 20 days faster due to professional photography saves hundreds or thousands in carrying costs.

 Reduced Price Reductions

-Properties that don't generate interest typically require price reductions—often $5,000-10,000 or more.
+Properties that don't generate interest typically require price reductions.
 Professional photography that generates immediate interest helps avoid these reductions entirely.

 Saved Opportunity Costs

-When a seller's property sits on the market, they're stuck.
-They can't move forward with their next purchase, relocation, or life plans.
-Professional photography that accelerates the sale has intangible but real value in allowing sellers to move forward with their lives.
+When a seller's property sits, they're stuck.
+They can't move forward with their next purchase or plans.
+Professional photography that accelerates the sale has intangible but real value.

 The Compounding Effect of Comprehensive Marketing